Sexual Assault or Rape

 - Manchester Rape Crisis (MRC) is a confidential support service run by women for women and girls who have been raped or sexually abused.
 They will listen, without judgement and with respect, to what you have to say.
 Their staff are fully trained and experienced to hear and respond with knowledge and caring.

 - Survivors Manchester offers a range of services for men who have experienced sexual violence at any point in their lives.
 They are a survivor-led/survivor-run voluntary organisation that aims to create and facilitate a safe space for male survivors to work through personal and sometimes painful issues.

 - Galop is an LGBT+ anti-violence charity who support people who have experienced hate crime, sexual violence or domestic abuse.
 They also support lesbian, gay, bi, trans and queer people who have had problems with the police or have questions about the criminal justice system.

-- It’s your choice.
-It's completely up to you whether or not to report the incident.
+It’s your choice.
+It's completely up to you whether or not to report what's happened.
 No-one else can or should make that choice for you.

-- Take care of yourself.
+There is no right or wrong way to feel after an experience of sexual violence.
 It’s extremely important to prioritise your self-care and wellbeing.

 A self help guide for survivors who want to understand and process their own personal reactions to their experience